Vargnaar/phishing-analysis/README.md

 - `writeups/` directory: This directory contains write-ups of smishing and phishing campaigns that I've received, along with any technical analysis I've done.
 - `contributions/` directory: Submissions from others.
 - `special thanks`: This is a list of smarty pants' that have helped with my work here.
+- `tools`: Potentially a list of links to tools and resources that are used frequently, if they aren't common and end up frequently used.

 ## Contributing